Frequently Asked Questions

 What do the lights mean on the sensor?
 Why is a light blinking on the sensor?

 The sensor has three lights.
 (1) green light for power, (2) yellow light for network activity, and (3) another green light for status.
 During normal operation the power light will be on, the network light will flash occasionally when data is sent over WiFi, and the status light will flash to indicate proper transmission of the sensor signals.
 If the power light is blinking it may indicate a network connection problem.
 If the status light is not blinking that may also indicate a problem.
-You will not be able to see the sensor lights blinking when the sensor is in the pocket on the bed strap.
-This is to prevent the lights from bothering anyone in a dark room.
+It's very rare that you'll need to know any of this -- even when technical issues come up with the sensor we are typically able to resolve them without getting into this, and that's part of why the bed strap pocket hides all of this away (it's also to prevent the lights from bothering anyone in a dark room).

 - Who makes the Tueo Health sensor?